emacsmirror/sidecar-locals/readme.rst

    Unlike dir-locals which requires ``(eval ...)`` blocks which need to be explicitly trusted.

-   This package runs the emacs-lisp directly, since trust is manged at the path level instead of individual variables.
+   This package runs the emacs-lisp directly, since trust is managed at the path level instead of individual variables.

    While both methods are valid, executing code directly is more convenient when the code contains project-level logic (where every change to the code doesn't require re-trusting, continually growing the ``custom.el`` file).

 Out of Source Configuration
-   Support for configuration outside the project's root directly.
+   Support for configuration outside the project's root directory.

    Similar to out-of-source builds, this package supports out-of-source locals so your source repository can be kept pristine and your configuration can be stored and versioned separately.